Ellen G. White: Visions

-Otsego vision

-On June 6, 1863, in Otsego, Michigan she experienced a vision about health and disease.
-The vision dealt with the responsibility to care for one's health.
-In time she was shown that vegetarianism, as was described in Genesis 1:29, would help protect health.
-The message, however, because of her extensive travels during the 19th century and the lack of vegetarian food, her view was not absolute.
-Vegetarianism was popular in Portland, Maine during her childhood.
-She became committed herself to vegetarianism in January 1894 when she was at the Brighton camp meeting near Melbourne, Australia.
+On June 6, 1863, in Otsego, Michigan she experienced a vision regarding vegetarianism as beneficial to health.
+The message, however, because of her extensive travels during the 19th century and the lack of vegetarian food, in her view was not absolute.
+She committed herself to vegetarianism in January 1894 when she was at the Brighton camp meeting near Melbourne, Australia.

 Public testimony

 Fearing people would not accept her testimony, White did not initially share her visions with the wider Millerite community.
 In a meeting at her parents' home she received in her third vision what she regarded as confirmation of her ministry:

 While praying, the thick darkness that had enveloped me was scattered, a bright light, like a ball of fire, came towards me, and as it fell upon me, my strength was taken away.
 I seemed to be in the presence of Jesus and the angels.
 Again it was repeated, 'Make known to others what I have revealed to you.'

 Before the Disappointment and before her first vision, White had given her testimony in public meetings and in her regular Methodist class meetings in private homes.

 I arranged meetings with my young friends, some of whom were considerably older than myself, and a few were married persons.
 A number of them were vain and thoughtless; my experience sounded to them like an idle tale, and they did not heed my entreaties.
 But I determined that my efforts should never cease till these dear souls, for whom I had so great an interest, yielded to God.
 Several entire nights were spent by me in earnest prayer for those whom I had sought out and brought together for the purpose of laboring and praying with them.

 News of her visions spread and White was soon traveling and speaking to groups of Millerite followers in Maine and the surrounding area.
 Her visions were not publicized further afield until January 24, 1846, when her account of the first vision: "Letter From Sister Harmon" was published in The Day-Star, a Millerite paper published in Cincinnati, Ohio, by Enoch Jacobs.
 White had written to Jacobs to encourage him and, although she stated the letter was not written for publication, Jacobs printed it anyway.
 Through the next few years it was republished in various forms and is included as part of her first book, A Sketch of the Christian Experience and Views of Ellen G. White, published in 1851.

-Two Millerites claimed to have had visions prior to White – William Ellis Foy (1818–1893), and Hazen Foss (1819–1893), the brother of White's brother-in-law.
+Two Millerites claimed to have had visions prior to White – William Ellis Foy, and Hazen Foss, the brother of White's brother-in-law.
 Adventists believe the prophetic gift offered to these two men was passed on to White when they rejected it.